 If you do not have sample data, Designer can create it, or you can create it yourself.
 (See To automatically generate sample data to preview your form and To create sample data to preview your form.)

 Testing your form by using a sample data source ensures that the data and fields are mapped and that repeating subforms repeat as you expected.
 You can create a balanced form layout that provides the appropriate space for each object to display the merged data.

 Click the Preview tab and, in the Data File box, type the full path to your test data file.
 You can also use the Browse button to navigate to the file.

 Click OK.
 The next time you preview the form in the Preview HTML tab, the data values from the sample XML file will appear in the respective objects.

 In AEM Forms, you can preview forms and documents in a repository.
-Preview helps to know exactly how the forms look and behave as they will be used end users.
+Preview helps to know exactly how the forms look and behave are used end users.